 Consequently, when the body has been subjugated to a course of broad-spectrum antibiotics, it would be pragmatic to replenish the helpful bacteria that has been destroyed by broad-spectrum antibiotics.
-One way you replenish the probiotics is by eating food rich in these helpful bacteria such as milk containing live Lactobacillus acidophilus cultures, yogurt containing live Lactobacillus acidophilus cultures, and by taking dietary supplements of live Lactobacillus acidophilus.
+One way you replenish the probiotics is by eating food rich in these helpful bacteria such as milk containing live L. acidophilus cultures, yogurt containing live L. acidophilus cultures, and by taking dietary supplements of live L. acidophilus.

 Elevated Estrogen and Progesterone Levels

 Women who have elevated levels of the female sex hormone estrogen in their body tend to have a higher probability of developing yeast infections.
 Going through a pregnancy, taking estrogen birth control pills, and undergoing estrogen hormone therapy are all reasons why your body may have an elevated level of estrogen.

 Progesterone is also another hormone that can cause a yeast infection.
 Dr. C. Orian Truss states that progesterone via unknown mechanisms greatly aggravates yeast overgrowth in women.
 Hence, you are more likely to develop a yeast infection during the intervals of time when your body has an elevated level of progesterone in it.